bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 #### Time

 This section is mandatory and contains timing information about the imaging experiment.
-We refer to the common principles for the standards for describing dates and timestamps, including possibilities for anonymization ([LINK](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html)).
+We refer to the common principles for the standards for describing dates and timestamps, including possibilities for anonymization (see the [units section](../02-common-principles.md#units).

 | **Key name**    | **Requirement level** | **Data type**            | **Description**                                                                                                                                                           |
 | --------------- | --------------------- | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |